c0d3z3r0/rpi2strap/README.md

 - debian standard packages
 - keyboard-configuration, console-data, console-setup
 - ntp, tzdata, locales, openssh-server, ca-certificates, openssl
-- cpufrequtils, cpufreqd
+- cpufrequtils, cpufreqd, rpi-update, raspi-config
-- rpi-update, raspi-config
+- vim

 ## I need some Raspbian packages like raspi-config!
 No problem!
 The raspberrypi.org repository is now included in the sources.list.
 If you need packages from there like gpio you have to select them manually in aptitude.
 They will *never* be installed by dependecy because we **don't want to mix them up** with Debian packages.
 We just want to use the repo for some specific packages.
 Btw. raspi-config and rpi-update are already included so please don't install them with aptitude.